bleach86/GhostVault_Utility/README.md

 Since this takes so long, you are able to stop the GZU at any time, and restart it later.
 It will remember where it left off and pick up from there.

-ghost-desktop and GZU need to be running throughout the entire zap process.
+Your ghost wallet and GZU need to be running throughout the entire zap process.

 Option 7 is for securely and privately unstaking coins.
 The GZU will unstake coins by sending them to anon in by grouping all staking coins on the same address together.
 There will be a random time up to 2.5 hours between unstake transactions.